ravanbod/terraform-docker-demo/README.md

 # Terraform-Docker-Demo

-This is just a exercise for DWS class.
+This is just a exercise for the DWS class.
 This terraform project creates a MYSQL container (docker).

 # How to use